merlinfuchs/discord-interactions/README.md

 # discord-interactions

 An implementation of discord interactions (slash commands to be specific) using python and asyncio.
 Supports both aiohttp and sanic as a http server.

+Used in the most recent version of [Xenon](https://xenon.bot).

 # Install